danjodc/OpenMechanochem/README.md

 ```
 mol.set_params(method='linear', plane=atomplane , height=10, wallforce=force)
 ```
+Method defines the type of interacting potential with the wall.
+The plane is a list of len(3) which defines the equation of the plane.
+The imaginary plane can then be displaced along the z direction with height key.
+Similar to LinearPull class, the magnitude of force can be controlled by wallforce key.

 ## Function Requests

 For function request related to mechanochemistry simulations and force analysis tools please contact author.